jpataflafla/dotnet-ef-simple-rpg-web-api/README.md

 # .NET 8 Web API with Entity Framework and Microsoft SQL Server, created as a basic sample template for creating simple RPG web APIs.

 This project serves as a basic sample template for creating simple RPG (Role-Playing Game) web APIs using .NET 8, Entity Framework, and Microsoft SQL Server.
 It provides a starting point for building MVPs (Minimum Viable Products) for RPG games, showcasing various functionalities with simple implementations such as user authentication, character management, and combat simulations.
+This simple API project template was created to speed up the process of creating MVPs for RPGs and similar games and should be treated as a starting project for experimenting or learning.

 ## Setup